Dawnabelle/rick-morty-quiz/README.md

-# Which character are you?
+# Are you a Rick or a Morty?
 **jQuery Challenge for Epicodus 03.22.2018**

 ## By Bobby Martin and Dawn Mott